van-richard/CodingNotes/notebooks/notes/modelling.md

 These properties include entropic contributions.
 In other words, the fluctuations and correlations of motions within a system can affect the calculated property.

-**Simluations not only samples single optimal states but must sample the correct distribution of states.** This requires simulations of *some length.* In protein simulations, relevant timescale of biological prosses are often nanoseconds to microseconds in length.
+**Simluations not only samples single optimal states but must sample the correct distribution of states.** This requires simulations of *some length.* In protein simulations, relevant timescale of biological processes are often nanoseconds to microseconds in length.
 For example, rearrangements of buried amino acid sidechains or conformation changes to a protein domain.

 ## Other Methods

 <span style="font-size:1.5em;">Quantum Mechanics/Molecular Mechanics (QM/MM) Simulations</span>

 In classical simulations, bond breaking/forming are generally not allowed.
-The topology, or chemistry, of the system is is constant as a function of time.
-In other words, the chemical identity of a molecular remains constant (with the exception of constant pH simulations).
+The topology, or chemistry, of the system is constant as a function of time.
+In other words, the chemical identity of a molecular remains constant (except constant pH simulations).

 The hybrid QM/MM scheme or use of reactive force fields are generally used.